otto-torino/django-baton/README.md

 - `SHOW_MULTIPART_UPLOADING`: if set to `True` an overlay with a spinner appears when submitting a `multipart/form-data` form.
 - `ENABLE_IMAGES_PREVIEW`: if set to `True` a preview is displayed above all input file fields which contain images.
 You can control how the preview is displayed by overriding the class `.baton-image-preview`.
 By default, previews have 100px height and with a box shadow (on "hover").
 - `CHANGELIST_FILTERS_IN_MODAL`: if set to `True` the changelist filters are opened in a centered modal above the document, useful when you set many filters.
 By default, its value is `False` and the changelist filters appears from the right side of the changelist table.
+- `MENU_ALWAYS_COLLAPSED`: if set to `True` the menu is hidden at page load, and the navbar toggler is always visible, just click it to show the sidebar menu.

 `MENU` and `ANALYTICS` configurations in detail: